-For sushi fans at Bishan, you can soon satisfy your cravings with the opening of Genki Sushi at Bishan Junction 8 this Friday (17th August).
+For sushi fans at Bishan, you can satisfy your cravings with the opening of Genki Sushi at Bishan Junction 8.

-With a total of 6 outlets across Singapore, Genki Sushi is a familiar name to many – a popular Japanese sushi chain brand that offers affordable sushi.
+With many outlets across Singapore, Genki Sushi is a familiar name to many – a popular Japanese sushi chain brand that offers affordable sushi.

 They are also known to be the first brand outside Japan to adopt the “Kousoku Express” train system designed after the Japanese Shinkasen bullet trains, fresh sushi are delivered straight from the kitchen in a swift, quiet, cool and interesting manner.